Frequently Asked Questions (FAQ)

 How many exams do students have?

-There are exams in all courses following each academic quarter.
+There are exams in all courses following each semester.
 An exam usually lasts two hours.
 These exams go in to the overall evaluation of a student and therefore constitute one part of a students final grade.

 What kind of high school credits, and diploma would my child receive when he/she graduates?